MrOlm/drep/docs/advanced_use.rst

 3) To see the specific error that checkM is throwing, re-run dRep with the ``-d`` flag.
 This will produce a number of files in the ``log/cmd_logs/`` folder.
 Looking through these will be the commands that dRep gave to checkM, and the STDERR and STDOUT that checkM produced.
 Looking at the actual error code checkM is giving can be really helpful in figuring out what's wrong

 4) If you're running lots of genomes, sometimes python will hit a recursion limit while running checkM and stall out.
-To fix this you can increase the recursion limit by setting the flag ``--set_recursion`` to some really big number.
+To fix this you can increase the recursion limit by setting the flag ``--set_recursion`` to some really big number. **Note: as of dRep version 3.2.0, dRep runs checkM in groups to prevent this problem.
+See ``checkm_group_size`` for more info.**

 5) A newer problem is the error ``New checkM db needs to be made``.
 This usually means that checkM worked on some, but not all of your genomes.
 Check ``log/logger.log`` to see which ones failed.
 I haven't quite figured out this problem yet.
 If you encounter it I would encourage you to just run checkM outside of dRep.
 If you think you know how to fix it, please send me an email.